-The first thing you notice in the painting will be the focal point.
+The first thing you notice in the painting is the focal point.

 Look for Objects with Stronger Composition

-The focal point will always have the strongest composition than other objects inside the artwork.
+The focal point will always have the strongest composition of other objects inside the artwork.
 This vigorous composition will create visual weight.